 Constitution and government

-The constitution affirms its commitment to the Universal Declaration of Human Rights, the African Charter of Human Rights.
+The 2016 Constitution affirms its commitment to the Universal Declaration of Human Rights and the African Charter of Human Rights.

-There is no state religion and there is no indication that the government favors any specific religion.
 Religious groups are legally required to register with the Ministry of Interior.
 Registration is free and other than conferring official recognition, it grants a number of benefits such as customs duty exemption for the importation of vehicles and equipment.
 It is unclear if non-religious civil society groups would be afforded similar benefits.
+Registration may be denied to religious groups deemed offensive to public morals or likely to disturb social peace, and religious groups may have their registration suspended if their activities are deemed to be subversive.

 Family, community and society